nbross/food-drink-api-project/README.md

-# food-drink-api-project
+# project-idea : Cocktail Buddy!

-This is the first group project in CWRU's coding bootcamp.
+# This is the first group project in CWRU's coding bootcamp.